AhmedTakeshy/AhmedTakeshy/README.md

 <br />

-<p>From time to time I am contributing to open source to improve projects web accessibility.
-I also have my own <a href="https://github.com/YurisCodingClub">open source projects</a> to contribute to.
-Beginners are very welcome 😇.</p>
+<p>From time to time I am contributing to open source to improve projects web accessibility 😇.</p>

 <br />